k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 If the loading of the root entity fails, the [TDM orchestration process](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-4---create-the-tdmorchestratorflow-from-the-template) deletes the failed entity from the TDM DB **tdm_reserved_entities** table.

 Note that entities can only be reserved by load or reserve tasks.
-A “reservation” of entities by extract task is implemented by the Data Versioning functionality.
+A 'reservation' of entities by the extract task is implemented by the Data Versioning functionality.

 ## **Who Can Reserve Entities?**